vanessadamario/understanding_reasoning/README.md

 https://github.com/rizar/systematic-generalization-sqoop

-**CLOSURE**: all the experiments of the CLEVR datasets.
+**CLOSURE-master**: all the experiments of the CLEVR datasets.

-**experiment 1**: single object in the scene, single NMN block.
+**experiment_1**: single object in the scene, single NMN block.
 E.g., VQA question: _Is the object red?_

-**experiment 2**: one object per scene, two scenes in total, comparison, 3 NMN blocks in a tree configuration.
+**experiment_2**: one object per scene, two scenes in total, comparison, 3 NMN blocks in a tree configuration.
-E.g., question: _Is 6 the same color of 7?_ (data generation in progress)
+E.g., question: _Is 6 the same color of 7?_ (data generation in progress).
+(All the runs of experiment_2 are generated through the code in experiment_4)

-**experiment 3**: multiple objects per scene, single NMN block, same question as experiment_1
+**experiment_3**: multiple objects per scene, single NMN block, same question as experiment_1

-**experiment 4**: multiple objects per scene, single NMN block, comparison as in experiment 2 (data generation in progress)
+**experiment_4**: multiple objects per scene, single NMN block, comparison as in experiment 2 (data generation in progress)

-**original library**: the experiments ran already for this case.
+**original_library**: SQOOP experiments, from Bahdanau, and two objects per scene case.
+## Multi-attribute MNIST
+There are several types of NMNs: those can be specified by changing the parameters in the experiments.py files.

-There are 5 types of architectures: (1) find, (2) half-separated find, (3) separated find, (4) residual, (5) separated residual.
-We use these architectures across all the experiments_*
+We use these architectures across all the experiment_*

 ### main.py
-Through the main.py, for each case (experiment_*) we generate data, we specify the hyper-parameters for the experiments, we train those networks and test them.
+Through the main.py, for each case (experiment_*) we generate data, we specify the hyper-parameters for the experiments (everything gets saved in a json file, each experiment in the json has its unique identifier), we train those networks and test them.
+The pipeline is customized to run on a cluster, but it can be easily adapt by changing the the *sh files.
+You can modify the output_path in the main.py file.

 #### Check the path in main.py
 Change output_path